 Prior to consultation, we ask for necessary documents for our attorneys to review and assess your matter.
 Our attorneys review these before your consultation so that your consultation time can be spent discussing your case.
-The paralegal or records clerk will send you an email with a list of the documents we will need for your particular matter.
+Our paralegal will send you an email with a list of the documents we will need for your particular matter.

 We greatly prefer documents be uploaded to Dropbox.
 A Dropbox link will be sent to you.
 Dropbox is our preferred method of receiving documents, whenever possible.
 If you cannot use Dropbox, you can email documents to [email protected].

 - We request documents in either PDF or Word format (no JPEGs).

 - We request documents without notes or writing, as we may need documents to provide for legal proceedings.

 - We request documents as a whole instead of individual pages.
 If an IEP document is 15 pages, please put all 15 pages in one document rather than sending us 15 separate pages.

 For information about providing documents in PDF format and about uploading documents to Dropbox, see below.